Silver lining: Biden's scrapping of Keystone pipeline allows Canada's Trudeau to move on

 OTTAWA (Reuters) - U.S. President Joe Biden’s move to scrap the Keystone XL oil pipeline, while a blow to Canada’s energy sector, is a blessing in disguise for Prime Minister Justin Trudeau, who is eager to embrace the new administration, two sources familiar with the matter said.

-Biden will rescind the permit to build the pipeline on Wednesday, aides said, killing the $8 billion project to pump oil sands crude from Alberta to Nebraska.
+Biden formally revoked the permit to build the pipeline on Wednesday, killing the $8 billion project to pump oil sands crude from Alberta to Nebraska.

 “At first glance this is bad news... but at least now the matter is settled and won’t be souring bilateral relations for months to come,” a diplomatic source from a major allied country said.